tessel/hardware/README.md

 5 | CLK  | SPI clock line.
 Common for the entire board.
 6 | MISO  | SPI master in/slave out.
 Common for the entire board.
 7 | MOSI  | SPI master out/slave in.
 Common for the entire board.
-8 | GPIO1  | User-configurable general purpose input/output.
-Unique to each module port.
+8 | GPIO1 / UART TX  | User-configurable general purpose input/output.
+Unique to each module port. / UART serial transmit
-9 | GPIO2  | User-configurable general purpose input/output.
-Unique to each module port.
+9 | GPIO2 / UART RX  | User-configurable general purpose input/output.
+Unique to each module port. / UART serial recieve
 10 | GPIO3  | User-configurable general purpose input/output.
 Unique to each module port.

+*Note:* Module ports A, B, and D have hardware UART.
+UART for Port C is done is software.

 ## Using modules